-In the 1960’s and 1970’s work first started to look at compounds that had the potential to enhance cognition.
-Some of this early work started on B vitamins and has progressed to this day encompassing countless compounds from sulbutiamine (a B vitamin derivative) to sources sources of choline such as Alpha-GPC and CDP-Choline.
+In the 1960s and 1970s work first started to look at compounds that had the potential to enhance cognition.
+Some of this early work started on B vitamins and has progressed to encompass countless compounds from sulbutiamine (a B vitamin derivative) to sources of choline such as Alpha-GPC and CDP-Choline.

-The word Nootropic emerged to describe this class of compounds, derived from the Greek words nous, meaning “mind”, and trepein meaning “to turn.”
+The word “nootropic” emerged to describe this class of compounds, derived from the Greek words nous, meaning “mind”, and trepein meaning “to turn”.
 Nootropics are most neatly defined as a compound that enhances an aspect of human cognition.
-In practical terms Nootropics are a safe way to improve some aspect of cognition such as memory, focus or mood.
+In practical terms, they are a safe way to improve aspects of your brain functions such as memory, focus or mood.

 Nootropic: a substance that enhances cognition and memory and facilitates learning

-Popular examples of Adaptogens are panax ginseng, ashwagandha, bacopa monnieri, rhodiola, curcumin, the list goes on.
-Mushrooms can also be adaptogens and many have been used for thousands of years in Chinese Medicine.
-Cordyceps and Reishi mushrooms for example being the subject of much research into their effect on aspects of human cognition.
+Popular examples of Adaptogens are panax ginseng, ashwagandha, bacopa monnieri, rhodiola, curcumin… the list goes on.
+Mushrooms can also be adaptogens, and many have been used for thousands of years in Chinese Medicine.
+Cordyceps and Reishi mushrooms, for example, are the subjects of much research into their effect on aspects of human cognition.

-Our other Nootropic, Edge is a daily cognitive enhancer, centred about B Vitamins, Bacopa Monnieri and the aforementioned Alpha GPC.
-Bacopa Monnieri, a herb, native to Southern India, is traditionally used in Ayurveda and has demonstrated memory improvement3 and anxiety reduction4 properties.
+Our other Nootropic Edge is a daily cognitive enhancer, centred about B Vitamins, bacopa monnieri and the aforementioned Alpha GPC.
+Bacopa monnieri is a herb native to Southern India traditionally used in Ayurveda, which has demonstrated memory improvement3 and anxiety reduction4 properties.

-The subject and study of Nootropics and Adaptogens is a large one and growing in interest as it moves from niche interest toward the mainstream.
-With our products we’ve taken the most thoroughly researched and efficacious ingredient combinations to create two high quality, innovative products that will work for you.
+The subject and study of nootropics and adaptogens is a large one that’s fast-growing as it moves from niche to mainstream interest.
+With our products, we’ve taken the most thoroughly researched and efficacious ingredient combinations to create two high quality, innovative products that will work for you.